If you’re like me, you have trouble sometimes remembering what size decal to make or purchase for a shirt.

 All shirts are made a little bit differently, the measurements of one Youth Large shirt might be completely different than another, but for the most part, they’re pretty similar.

-So, for 99% of your shirts you’re thinking of putting vinyl on, this chart will work.
+So, for 99% of your shirts you’re thinking of putting vinyl on, this Cricut shirt size guide will work.

 What you should do is what I recommend with a lot of crafting: reverse-engineer what already looks good!